dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 - When using <xref:System.Data.Entity.DbContext.Entry%2A?displayProperty=nameWithType>, to ensure that the entity's state and modified properties are up-to-date.
 - When using <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry> methods such as `Property`, `Collection`, `Reference` or `Member` to ensure property modifications, current values, etc. are up-to-date.
-- When an dependent/child entity is going to be deleted because a required relationship has been severed.
+- When a dependent/child entity is going to be deleted because a required relationship has been severed.
 This detects when an entity should not be deleted because it has been re-parented.

 Local detection of changes for a single entity can be triggered explicitly by calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.DetectChanges?displayProperty=nameWithType>.

 > [!NOTE]
-> Local detect changes can miss some changes that a full detection would fine.
+> Local detect changes can miss some changes that a full detection would find.
 This happens when cascading actions resulting from undetected changes to other entities have an impact on the entity in question.
 In such situations the application may need to force a full scan of all entities by explicitly calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.DetectChanges?displayProperty=nameWithType>.

 ### Disabling automatic change detection

 The performance of detecting changes is not a bottleneck for most applications.
 However, detecting changes can become a performance problem for some applications that track thousands of entities.
+(The exact number will dependent on many things, such as the number of properties in the entity.)
 For this reason the automatic detection of changes can be disabled using <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.AutoDetectChangesEnabled?displayProperty=nameWithType>.
 For example, consider processing join entities in a many-to-many relationship with payloads:

 <!--
         public override int SaveChanges()